 LIVE BURLS, collaboration with Kirk Crippens

-We learned of the poaching incidents through the media.
-Upset by the targeting of these iconic national treasures, we contacted park rangers, who led us to the shorn trees in the forests.
-We wondered about the fate of the trees as we returned through many seasons to photograph them in optimal light.
+We learned of the poaching incidents through the media, and contacted park rangers, who led us to the shorn trees in the forests.
+We wondered about the fate of the trees as we returned through many seasons to photograph them.

 Redwood preservation and the history of photography in the U.S. are closely intertwined.
 Carleton Watkins’ photographs of Yosemite and of logging were instrumental to congressional dialogue that resulted in securing land for our National Park Service.
 We chose to reference conversations begun by Watkins and other early masters by photographing these 21st century trees with an 8x10 camera in black and white format.
 The redwoods of today are timeless emblems of natural glory, but also of entitled consumption.
 They represent the dual nature of the American dream.